-Nationally recognized for his in optimizing organizations’ investments in human capital and linking those investments to business strategy, Mr. Dalton helps clients solve their people issues with positive impact on the bottom line.
+Nationally recognized optimizing organizations’ investments in human capital and linking those investments to business strategy, Mr. Dalton helps clients solve their people issues with positive impact on the bottom line.
 His open and direct approach has been effectively applied from the executive suite to the union shop floor.
 He has unique experience in helping companies and unions collaborate on critical issues.

 A $20B global mining company facing increasing labor costs sought help in diagnosing and redesigning its failed gainsharing plan.
 Working with seven unions representing more than 2,000 employees across three business units in two locations, Mr. Dalton used a collaborative design process to develop a highly successful group incentive plan that, within 18 months, helped increase productivity by 17%, improve safety by 40% and reduce cost per unit by 16%.